opengeospatial/ELFIE/docs/json-ld/README.md

 - JSON keyword names are kept as simple as possible (i.e. no extended JSON-LD namespace prefixes).
-This should minimise developer trauma and also take into account the fact that some parsers don't like colons in keywords, even though they are legitimate JSON (_ABHR: it is possible that the devs who brought this to my attention didn't know to put extended keyords in [] when accessing values._).
+This should minimise developer trauma and also take into account the fact that some parsers don't like colons in keywords, even though they are legitimate JSON (_ABHR: it is possible that the devs who brought this to my attention didn't know to put extended keywords in [] when accessing values._).
 - RDF namespace prefixes are used in the context mappings (e.g. "label": "rdfs:label"), even if the namespace is only used once.
 This keeps all the files consistent (namespaces always in the same place) and familiar for users used to TTL etc.